jocafernanro/recipe-blog-devchallenges/README.md

 ## Project

-This is a simple project using vanilla js, tailwindcss and no much more.
-No webpack, no babel, postcss, etc.
+This is a simple vue project with tailwindcss and no much more.
 Check it on live here: https://recipe-blog-devchallenges.josematico.com/

 ## Project setup